rvnlord/NeuralNetworkTicTacToe/README.md

 * "NN hint" - shows the optimal move for the current player on the board.
 * right section of user interface - allows user to control the Neural Network parameters (Neural Network in this project always uses single hidden layer appropriately with hyper tangent and soft max activation functions)

-You should be aware that the results depend in a large degree on the quality of the training sets.
+You should keep in mind that results are highly dependent on the quality of the datasets.

 ### Known issues: